 Paul reviews the true basis of justification: “(26) To declare, I say, at this time His righteousness: that He might be just, and the justifier of him who believes in Jesus.
 (27) Where is boasting then?
 It is excluded.
 By what law? of works?
 No: but by the law of faith.
 (28) Therefore we conclude that a man is justified by faith apart from the deeds of the law.”
 Romans 3:26-28

 God must be both just and our justifier.
-Any boasting from us by works is excluded from the law of faith – God does not allow works to have a part!
+Any boasting from us by works is excluded from the law of faith – God does not allow works to have any part!
 Justification is by faith alone through grace alone.
 And if it’s not, then grace has lost its meaning.

 “And if it is by grace, then is it no longer by works: otherwise grace is no longer grace.
 But if it is by works, then it is no longer grace: otherwise work is no longer work.”
 Romans 11:6